 "Are you okay?"

-He should have guessed Sakura would figure out what was wrong.
+He should have guessed that Sakura would figure out what was wrong.
 She was way too insightful on other people's mood changes and thought processes.
 "I'll manage," Sasuke murmured begrudgingly.
 Sakura knew what was wrong, so there was no point in lying.
 "So where did it happen?" he immediately urged, trying to change the subject.

 "In the living room."